mathieujouffroy/Lem-in/README.md

 The constraints:

 - An ant can only move once per turn.
-- A vertex can only contain one ant (except the source and the sink).
+- A room (vertex) can only contain one ant (except the source and the sink).
-- The program must take less than 3 seconds.
+- The program must take less than 2 seconds.
 Therefore the algorithm has to<br>
 avoid trafic jam and overlapping.

 ## Usage